History of Belgium: Debt and economic slowdown

 Belgium created huge debts during times when rates were low and generated new debts to service the initial debt.
-Its debts amounted to about 130% of the GDP in 1992 and were increased to about 108,2% in 2001.
-This drastic economic policy resulted in deep budget spending cuts, such as significant cuts to scientific research.
+Its debts amounted to about 130% of the GDP in 1992 and were decreased to about 108,2% in 2001.
+This drastic economic policy resulted in deep budget spending cuts, such as cuts to scientific research.

 Internal politics

 In the 1999 Belgian federal election, the traditional government parties suffered a significant defeat due to the so-called "Dioxin Affair", leading to the fall of Jean-Luc Dehaene's government after eight years in office.
-Guy Verhofstadt formed a government of Liberals, Socialists and Greens, forming a government without the Christian People's Party for the first time since 1958.
+Guy Verhofstadt formed a government of Liberals, Socialists and Greens.